OpenFoodFacts.org - "Wikipedia of food"

 As the food and nutrition awareness among the general public is low, they end up making bad choices.

-There is a Smart Consumer app from the Ministry of Consumer Affairs; Food and Public Distribution in association with GS1 India (a global, supply chain Standards organisation) that claims to have details of 3,45,41,593 products (all categories not just food-related) in its database directly uploaded by brand owners.
+There is a Smart Consumer app from the Ministry of Consumer Affairs; Food and Public Distribution in association with GS1 India (a global, supply chain Standards organisation) that claims to have details of over 42 million products (all categories not just food-related) in its database directly uploaded by brand owners.
 However app users have complained that often the details are too scant or missing for the products they have scanned.

 OpenFoodFacts can serve as an independent resource on the nutritional quality of food products and enable consumers to better understand food labels and draw logical conclusions.